adam-cowley/twitch-project/docs/05-authorisation.md

 ## Recap

-In this session we've covered how to run some basic authorisation using the structure of the graph.
+In this session we've covered how to run some basic authentication using the structure of the graph.
 When a user registers, they will have access to everything as part of a 30 day trial.
 Once that trial expires, they will be required to purchase a subscription.
 We already have the methods available to create the new subscription in the `SubscriptionService`, we just need to expose that via the REST API.
 The tests are also pretty basic at the moment, so it is worth spending some time testing for different scenarios, for example if a user tries to access a Genre that their subscription doesn't provide access to.

 The API now also return data in Neo4j specific formats - for example `datetime`s or `duration`s which currently take a lot of repetitive code to convert.
 We'll look at this in more detail in the next session.